MEEWStudios/microwalvo/team.md

 		<img class='profile' src='{{site.baseurl}}/assets/team/willardperalta.jpg'>
 		<h2>Willard Peralta</h2>
 		<div class='role'>Programming and Unity</div>
 		<p>Documented development progress in development blog.
 Worked on programming for the game using Visual Studio and the Unity game engine.
-Specific programming tasks for the game included working with various spotlight behaviors as well as programming in the sounds and music.</p>
+Specific programming tasks included working with various spotlight and item behaviors and programming in the sounds and music.</p>
 		<div class='links'>
 			<a href='mailto:willardp@hawaii.edu'>willardp@hawaii.edu</a>
 			<a href='https://willardperalta.github.io/'>Personal Portfolio</a>